JuliaLinearAlgebra/MatrixDepot.jl/README.md

 | Fiedler Matrix            | "fiedler" | MIN[I,J] Matrix          | "minij"   |
 | Binomial Matrix           | "binomial"| Tridiagonal Matrix       | "tridiag" |

+### Matrix properties in the Collection

+* `"symmetric"`: the matrix is symmetric for some parameter values.

+* `"inverse"`: the inverse of the matrix is known explicitly.

+* `"ill-cond"`: the matrix is ill-conditioned for some parameter values.

+* `"pos-def"`: the matrix is symmetric postive definite for some parameter values.

+* `"eigen"`: the eigensystem of the matrix has some known results (explicit formulas for eigenvalues, eigenvectors, bounds of eigenvalues, etc).

 ## Examples

 To see all the matrices in the collection, type